Supported resolution: 4K/30fps; 1080p/30 or 60 fps; 720p/30, 60, or 90 fps

 Logitech Brio Ultra HD Pro Business Webcam review: Price and availability

 The Logitech Brio Ultra HD Pro Business Webcam is tied with the 4K Pro Magnetic Webcam (which was specifically designed for the $5K to $6K Apple Pro Display XDR) for the title of Logitech’s most expensive webcam.
 At $199.00 on the Logitech site (and $172.27 on Amazon), you’ll pay a pretty penny for it — if you can find it.
 The Brio is temporarily sold out on Logitech’s website, but fortunately, it’s in stock on Amazon.
+If Logitech do restock it in the near future, we might be able to shave a few dollars off that hefty price tag with one of our Logitech promo codes.

 Logitech Brio Ultra HD Pro Business Webcam review: Compatibility